DestinyTV68/FaithHub/content/Prayer Festival/Day 11.md

-🛐Holy Ghost fire, quench every rage of the enemy!
+🛐Holy Ghost fire, quench every rage of the enemy.

 🛐Lord, use uncommon techniques to disgrace my enemy!